elroberto/n220/lecture-notes/006a-dom.md

 ## Four Types of Nodes

 * Document - The top of the tree i.e. the starting point
-* Element - The structural components of the page
+* Element - The structural components of the page (ex. div, table, td)
-* Attribute - The descriptive parts of the element contained inside their open tags
+* Attribute - The descriptive parts of the element contained inside their open tags (ex. style, id)
-* Text - The content containing element of the page that cannot contain another element
+* Text - The content containing element of the page that cannot contain another element (ex. p, li)

 ## Working with the DOM tree